To claim for Clergy Cover during a vacancy please use the linked spreadsheet here.

 8. The PCC will, on the incumbent’s behalf, pay for locum holiday cover to enable clergy to take holidays as referred to in Paper A8.

-The contents on this page was formerly section A9 of the Diocesan Compendium.
+The contents on this page were formerly section A9 of the Diocesan Compendium.